Addison Trail High School

-The population at Addison Trail, as of 2019, is 48.9% Hispanic, 42.1% White, 4.2% Asian, 3.5% African American, and .9% being two or more races.
+The population at Addison Trail is 70.0% Hispanic, 22.3% White, 3.8% Asian, 2.0% Black, 0.9% American Indian, Native Alaskan, Native Hawaiian, or Pacific Islander, and 1.0% two or more races.

 History

-Addison Trail High School opened on 1 September 1966.
+Addison Trail High School opened on September 1, 1966.
 Before the opening of Addison Trail, there were two other high schools within District 88 – York High School in Elmhurst and Willowbrook High School in Villa Park.
 Due to the rapid growth within District 88, Addison Trail was approved for construction, making it the third in the district.

 Since the opening of Addison Trail, there have been significant changes to the school.
 In 1976, construction of a new addition was approved because of a growing student population.
 In 2008, construction began on new renovations, which included a new 3-story classroom addition, student commons area and field house.
 The renovations and additions were completed in 2010.
 In 2010, Village of Addison purchased what was once Driscoll High School with the primary intention of using it as Addison Trail's athletic fields.
 The acquired land was named Blazer Park.
 The school has 120 classrooms and its still going on.
 The basement has an auto tech classroom, including a woodshop, a photography classroom plus driver eds room, a credit recovery room and an BRC (behavioral resource center) and a fitness gym.
 Plus there is a couple of classrooms used for sports and education classes.

 Academics

-In 2021, Addison Trail had a four-year graduation rate of 84.5%, compared to the State average of 86.0%.
+In 2024, Addison Trail had a four-year graduation rate of 88%.
 Its five-year graduation rate was 90.2%, slightly higher than the State average of 89.3%.
+Addison Trail is ranked #10,736 in the national rankings, based on student performance on state-required tests, graduation, and how well students are prepared to enter college.